protobufjs/protobuf.js/README.md

 **Protocol Buffers** are a language-neutral, platform-neutral, extensible way of serializing structured data for use in communications protocols, data storage, and more, originally designed at Google ([see](https://protobuf.dev/)).

 **protobuf.js** is a freestanding JavaScript implementation of Protocol Buffers with TypeScript support.
-It works with `.proto` files out of the box, requires no separate toolchain, and can generate optimized encoders, decoders, verifiers, and converters at runtime or emit them as static code.
+It works with `.proto` files out of the box and can generate optimized encoders and decoders at runtime or emit them statically.

 ## Getting started